astrophysics91/Data_Forecasting/README.md

 - Run "Data_Forecasting_With_a_Given_Data.ipynb".
 - Carefully check the setting.

   How many realizations? num_sim=80

   The detection threshold (sigma)? sel=3

   Set feac: ef_cntrl=1.2

   Upgrade of telescope: meerkat_extension=60675

   Upgrade of telescope2: phase_ska=61465

   The interval of the observing days? days=90

   Random of observing date: obs_random_interval=0.3

   RMS level of your TOAs.
 In this example, I used rms of the current meerkat telescope mk_rms=4.76

   At each phase of telescope upgrade, the expected rms levels are calculated.

   phase1_rms=mk_rms*0.72

   phase2_rms=mk_rms*0.28

+\n
+\n
+\n